yyouyang12/Visual-Audio-Speech-Preprocess/README.md

 This will:
 - Apply median-CAR referencing
 - Perform notch and Hilbert filtering
+- Despike
 - Save each electrode as `.npy` under `results/processed_ecog_final/`